UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-oop.md

 C++ allows us to  inherit code from more than one class.
 You can see an example of this in Task-340B

 ### Task 344: Mocking Hardware with Pure Virtual Classes
 Some other languages have "interfaces", which are similar to classes, but contain no code.
-The nearest equivalent in C++ is "abstract classes".
-This is a rather an advanced topic, but an example has been provided in Task-342 and Task-344.
+The nearest equivalent in C++ is "pure virtual classes" (or abstract classes).
+This is a somewhat advanced topic, but an example has been provided in Task-344.

-We will focus on Task-344 which also introduces the idea of mocking hardware.
+This task also introduces the idea of mocking hardware.
 Mocking hardware is when you write abstractions to mimic real hardware.
 This is useful for a number of reasons, including:

 * Cross platform porting
 * Testing without access to physical hardware
 * Unit Testing code logic (abstracting out the hardware specifics)

 We also want to make it easy to switch between real hardware and mocked.
-A key concept is this: *any object that has at least one parent class, in effect, has more than one type*.
+A key concept is this: *any object that has at least one parent class, in effect, has more than one type.
+Therefore, objects that share the same parent can be considered to be of the same type*.

 Let's look at a real example: